Kubernetes 101: Part 2

 When we create a deployment first, it creates a rollout called “revision 1”

-When we update the content and new deployment is created, a new rollout gets created called “revision 2”
+Assume that, we have made some changes to our pod details.
+When we update the content and create a new deployment, a new rollout gets created called “revision 2”

-For all of these 10 pods generated in deployment, this can be the command to check their rollout
+For this example, All of these 10 pods were generated in deployment.
+This can be the command to create a rollout.
+Rollout basically create a revision.

 Assume you have 5 pods,